-(1A) The court may, on the application of an incapacitated husband, and on due proof that his wife has neglected or refused to provide reasonable maintenance for him, order the wife to pay a monthly allowance or a lump sum for the maintenance of that husband.
+(1A) The court may, on the application of an incapacitated husband, and on due proof that his wife has neglected or refused to provide

-(1B) The court may make an order under subsection (1) or (1A) regardless when the marriage was solemnized, whether before, on or after the date of commencement of section 16(a) of the Women's Charter (Amendment) Act 2016.
+(1B) The court may make an order under subsection (1) or (1A) regardless when the marriage was solemnised, whether before, on or after 1 July 2016.

-(2) The court may, on due proof that a parent has neglected or refused to provide reasonable maintenance for his child who is unable to maintain himself, order that parent to pay a monthly allowance or a lump sum for the maintenance of that child.
+- (2) The court may, on due proof that a parent has neglected or refused to provide reasonable maintenance for his or her child who is unable to maintain himself or herself, order that parent to pay a monthly allowance or a lump sum for the maintenance of that child.

-- (3) An application for the maintenance of a child under subsection (2) may be made by - (a) any person who is a guardian or has the actual custody of the child; - (b) where the child has attained the age of 21 years, by the child himself; - (c) where the child is below the age of 21 years, any of his siblings who has attained the age of 21 years; or - (d) any person appointed by the Minister.

-- (4) The court, when ordering maintenance for a wife, an incapacitated husband or a child under this section, shall have regard to all the circumstances of the case including the following matters: - (a) the financial needs of the wife, incapacitated husband or child;

-(b) the income, earning capacity (if any), property and other financial resources of the wife, incapacitated husband or child;

-(c) any physical or mental disability of the wife, incapacitated husband or child;

-- (d) the age of each party to the marriage and the duration of the marriage; - (e) the contributions made by each of the parties to the marriage to the welfare of the family, including any contribution made by looking after the home or caring for the family;
+[27/2014] - (3) An application for the maintenance of a child under subsection (2) may be made by - (a) any person who is a guardian or has the actual custody of the child; - (b) where the child has attained 21 years of age, by the child himself or herself; - (c) where the child is below 21 years of age, any of his or her siblings who has attained 21 years of age; or - (d) any person appointed by the Minister. - (4) The court, when ordering maintenance for a wife, an incapacitated husband or a child under this section, is to have regard to all the circumstances of the case including the following matters: - (a) the financial needs of the wife, incapacitated husband or child: - (b) the income, earning capacity (if any), property and other financial resources of the wife, incapacitated husband or child; - (c) any physical or mental disability of the wife, incapacitated husband or child; - (d) the age of each party to the marriage and the duration of the marriage;

-- (f) the standard of living enjoyed - (i) by the wife before her husband neglected or refused to provide reasonable maintenance for her; - (ii) by the incapacitated husband before his wife neglected or refused to provide reasonable maintenance for him; or - (iii) by the child before a parent neglected or refused to provide reasonable maintenance for the child;

-- (g) in the case of a child, the manner in which he was being, and in which the parties to the marriage expected him to be, educated or trained; and - (h) the conduct of each of the parties to the marriage, if the conduct is such that it would in the opinion of the court be inequitable to disregard it.
+- (e) the contributions made by each of the parties to the marriage to the welfare of the family, including any contribution made by looking after the home or caring for the family; - (f) the standard of living enjoyed - (i) by the wife before her husband neglected or refused to provide reasonable maintenance for her; - (ii) by the incapacitated husband before his wife neglected or refused to provide reasonable maintenance for him; or - (iii) by the child before a parent neglected or refused to provide reasonable maintenance for the child; - (g) in the case of a child, the manner in which the child was being, and in which the parties to the marriage expected the child to be, educated or trained; and - (h) the conduct of each of the parties to the marriage, if the conduct is such that it would in the opinion of the court be inequitable to disregard it.

-- (5) The court shall not make an order under subsection (2) for the benefit of a child who has attained the age of 21 years or for a period that extends beyond the day on which the child will attain that age unless the court is satisfied that the provision of the maintenance is necessary because - - (a) of a mental or physical disability of the child; - (b) the child is or will be serving full-time national service; - (c) the child is or will be or (if an order were made under subsection (2)) would be receiving instruction at an educational establishment or undergoing training for a trade, profession or vocation, whether or not while in gainful employment; or - (d) special circumstances, other than those stated paragraphs (a), (b) and (c), exist which justify the making of the order.
+- (5) The court shall not make an order under subsection (2) for the benefit of a child who has attained 21 years of age or for a period that extends beyond the day on which the child will attain that age unless the court is satisfied that the provision of the maintenance is necessary because - (a) of a mental or physical disability of the child; - (b) the child is or will be serving full-time national service; - (c) the child is or will be or (if an order were made under subsection (2)) would be receiving instruction at an educational establishment or undergoing training for a trade, profession or vocation, whether or not while in gainful employment; or - (d) special circumstances, other than those stated in paragraphs (a), (b) and (c), exist which justify the making of the order.